ultraego4/website/content/posts/programming/rust/2024_01_26_introduction_to_rust.md

 date = 2024-01-26T12:06:41+01:00
 draft = false
 tags=["rust"]
 summary="YOOOOOOOOOOOOOOOOOOOOO!
 In this Im just gonna go through a couple of things I learned going with the Rust book, and it seems pretty interesting so far.
 It will also serves a documentation for me to remember useful things.
-Everything will be pretty surface level and just guessings on things because Im going sequentially with the book, thats why im not breaking down things on a deeper level"
+Everything will be pretty surface level and just guessing on things because Im going sequentially with the book, thats why im not breaking down things on a deeper level"
 +++

 ##

 YOOOOOOOOOOOOOOOOOOOOO!

 In this Im just gonna go through a couple of things I learned going with the Rust book, and it seems pretty interesting so far.
 It will also serves a documentation for me to remember useful things.
-Everything will be pretty surface level and just guessings on things because Im going sequentially with the book, thats why im not breaking down things on a deeper level.
+Everything will be pretty surface level and just guessing on things because Im going sequentially with the book, thats why im not breaking down things on a deeper level.

 ## First up, Cargo.